 - Configure search to index locations outside of the current site

 Searching within SharePoint out of the box has limitations, especially if you have documents located across multiple document libraries.
 In this instance, you’ll need to search within each library to retrieve a more precise result.
-Conversely when searching globally, SharePoint may not return as relevant results as it assumes some of the documents might be duplicates and will exclude them from the results entirely.
+Conversely, when searching globally, SharePoint may not return as relevant results as it assumes some of the documents might be duplicated and will exclude them from the results entirely.

 Telecommuting and remote employment are growing trends.
 Globally, 70% of employees work remotely at least once a week and 53% work remotely for half the week.
 So, employees need to be able to work efficiently no matter what device they are using.

 We tap to chat, we swipe to read, and notifications vibrate informing us we have tasks to complete or workflows to approve.
 CentricMinds native apps enable remote workers to access operational content, post from off-site, access documentation and more.

 CentricMinds provides features that make it easy for employees to access the information they need on their mobile devices.
 While SharePoint can be accessed using an iOS and Android app, the CentricMinds native app experience offers a number of advanced features including: